Amcelo13/ecommerce_site/README.md

 # eCommerce_site
-This is the dynamic eCommerce website created solely using HTML,CSS and JavaScript.
+This is a dynamic eCommerce website created solely using HTML,CSS and JavaScript.

 Section-
 HOME